Biodiversity Legacy’s mission is to empower landholders and community groups to protect the land they love for future generations.

 Established in 2022, Biodiversity Legacy (BDL) is an independent, not-for-profit organisation dedicated to supporting a groundswell of individuals, communities and organisations who want to protect biodiversity and ensure the equitable transfer of land to future generations.

-Working across all states and all land tenures, BDL supports individuals and groups with information, legal assistance and governance to: (1) protect land in-perpetuity and ensure it is not resold on the private market and, (2) establish community-governed landholding entities that operate independently at local scales with stewardship arrangements that foster partnerships and collaboration.
+Working across all states and all land tenures, BDL supports individuals and groups with information, pathways and packages that support landholders to: (1) fulfill their vision for land protection beyond their lifetimes and, (2) establish community-governed landholding entities that operate independently at local scales with stewardship arrangements that foster partnerships and collaboration.

 WHO WE WORK WITH